vineet-codes/ticketing-app/readme.md

 2. `CustomError` is an **abstract class** with `statusCode` _variable_ and `serializeErrors` _function_.
 3. We use `express-async-errors` to also handle async errors in express similar to sync errors.
 Otherwise, express requires us to call next funtion in the middleware to handle error properly.

+### Authentication for microservices

+We use asynchronous auth, i.e each service knows how to authenticate a user (using JWT).
+This allows us to remove sync dependency between services and makes our architecture decoupled.
+JWT's timing functionality can be used to implement scenarios such as banning / blocking a user on the platform.

+1. We use `cookie-session` for setting and reading the cookies.
+We set `secure: true` for only seeting in https connections.
+We also set `signed: false` to not sign the cookie, because in our case cookie itself is JWT.
+2. We use `jsonwebtokens` to `sign` and `verify` JWT in this application.

 #### Secret sharing in kubernetes cluster

 For creating typical objects in the kubernetes cluster we have used declarative approach by writing config files in YAML.
-We created below secret imperitively because we were in a dev environment
+We created below secret imperitively because we were in a dev environment, (in particular we stored jwt-key)

 ```bash
 kubectl create secret generic jwt-secret --from-literal=JWT_KEY=yourkey
 ```

+#### Common Response Properties

+We have used toJSON function in userSchema to define the structure of response that we send back to the user, more importantly, we delete the `__v` and `password` fields and remap `_id` to `id`.